 EMSEA 2017 Conference co-ordinator, Prof. Alan Deidun, University of Malta and EMSEA President Fiona Crouch, Marine Biological Association.
 They provided an outline of the proceedings for the 2017 conference, the ethos for EMSEA and the purpose of the conference.

 These were followed by an address by Dr. Awni Benham, Honorary President, International Ocean Institute about Ocean Literacy and its role in Ocean Governance.
 Next came a summary of the teachers’ seminar which was conducted on Saturday 7 October 2017 but Evy Copejans and Paul Pace.
 The final speech of the morning was an Overview of the Our Ocean conference proceedings and School Projects: Challenges faced by schools in promoting OL, Francesca Santoro, UNESCO-IOC.

 The afternoon focused upon three of the main themes of this year’s conference: The digital age of OL, Future Scenarios of OL and Promoting further penetration of OL in School curricula.
 It was incredibly difficult to decide which sessions I was going to attend – they all sounded very thought provoking, relevant and inspiring.
 In the end, I utilised my afternoon by attending sessions focusing up on the digital age of OL and Future Scenarios of OL.
-The sessions I attended were:

 Future Scenarios of Ocean Literacy